intelliot/XRPL-Standards/XLS-30d.md

 Easy (higher success probability) for arbitrageurs by eliminating the race condition, AND Profitable for liquidity providers by further narrowing the window of decreased trading volume for the pool and sharing the profits from arbitrage transaction
-Our Innovative Solution: To achieve the abovementionedabove mentioned, we introduce a mechanism for the AMM instance to continuously auction-off trading advantages for a 24-hour slot at zero trading fee!
+Our Innovative Solution: To achieve the above mentioned, we introduce a mechanism for the AMM instance to continuously auction-off trading advantages for a 24-hour slot at zero trading fee!
 Anyone can bid for the auction slot with the units of LPtokens.
 The slot-holder can send the arbitrage transaction immediately without the need to wait for their profits to exceed the trading fee, thus eliminating the race condition for them.
 This also reduces the time window for which the pool suffers decreased trading volume.
 Additionally, part of proceeds (LPTokens) from the auction are deleted/burnt that effectively increases LP token holders' ownership in the pool proportionally.
 Since it's a continuous auction mechanism, if someone outbids an auction slot-holder, part of proceeds from the auction are refunded to the previous slot-holder (computed pro-rata).
 For details refer Section 5.

 As slot holder will have significant advantages for arbitrage, it’s expected that arbitrageurs will bid up the price of the auction slot to nearly the value they extract through arbitrage.